 How Are Thought Disorders Treated in Atlanta, GA?

 Unlike some types of mood disorders, thought disorders cannot be cured.
 However, proper, professional thought disorder treatment can help the person manage their mental health in a way that allows them more flexibility in how they live.
 It also can provide a higher quality of life and more of an ability to experience positive emotions like happiness.
 Without treatment, thought disorders often worsen over time and may result in a person being unable to live without 24/7 medical and psychological supervision.

 Two main approaches to treating thought disorders come into play.
 The first is medication.
 The use of antipsychotic, antidepressant, and mood stabilizer medications can help a person manage their symptoms.
 An assessment by a skilled medical expert will determine what type of medications and the dosage needed.

 The second avenue for treating different types of thought disorders is psychotherapy.
-Cognitive-behavioral therapy in particular can help many people with these challenging mental health disorders.
+Cognitive-behavioral therapy and Dialectical Behavioral Therapy in particular can help many people with these challenging mental health disorders.
 If the person is capable of undergoing this type of therapy, it can help them understand and organize their thoughts, emotions, and actions.
 They learn to become more skilled at problem-solving and understanding how to care for themselves.

 When loved ones attend family therapy, this can help them gain insight into the family member’s condition.
 The therapist can teach them how they can help the person they love, how to recognize symptoms when they arise, and help try to make sure the person takes any needed medications.